martonban/RenderLamp/README.md

 ## Core Libaries
  - Arca - A libary responsible for asset management and application state tracking
  - Buzz Renderer - A Ray Tracing Libary
- - Marathon - Runtime and Building System
+ - Marathon - Simple Building System
- -
+ - Stage - ECS System

 ## Dependencies
 - Used CMAKE and MSVC for building the project.